 The famous dichotomy theorem of Kakutani has a rather long history.
-In his 1948 celebrated paper \cite{kakutani}, Kakutani established a purity law for infinite product measures.
-Precisely, if $\ds \Pr=\bigotimes_{i=1}^{+\infty}\Pr_i$ and $\ds \Q=\bigotimes_{i=1}^{+\infty}\Q_i$ are a infinite product measures, where $\Pr_i, \Q_i$ are probability measures such that $\Pr_i$ is absolutely continuous with respect to $\Q_i$, for each positive integer $i$, then
+In his 1948 paper \cite{kakutani}, Kakutani established a purity law for infinite product measures.
+More precisely, he proved that if $\ds \Pr=\bigotimes_{i=1}^{+\infty}\Pr_i$ and $\ds \Q=\bigotimes_{i=1}^{+\infty}\Q_i$ are infinite product measures, where $\Pr_i, \Q_i$ are probability measures such that $\Pr_i$ is absolutely continuous with respect to $\Q_i$, for each positive integer $i$.
+Then

-There are a several proofs of Kakutani criterion in literature (see \cite{Brown-Moran} and the references given there).
-For a proof based on the Hellinger integral we refer the reader to \cite[p.60]{ZHellinger}.
+There are a several proofs of Kakutani's criterion in literature (see \cite{Brown-Moran} and the references therein).
+For a proof based on the Hellinger's integral we refer the reader to \cite[p.60]{ZHellinger}.

-Kakutani's Theorem was specialized to the Gaussian measures on Hilbert space with identical correlation operators in \cite{Grenander} and it was extended to Gaussian measures with non-identical correlation operators by Segal \cite{Segal}, Hajek \cite{Hajek}, Feldman \cite{Feldman} and Rozanov \cite{Rozanov}.
-Later, in 1979, Ritter in \cite{Ritter1}, \cite{Ritter2} generalized Kakutani's Theorem to a certain non-products measures with application to the classical Riesz products.

-Here, applying the Bourgain methods, we obtain a new extension of Kakutani's Theorem to the class of generalized Riesz products on the Bohr compactification of $\R$.
-Indeed, we show that the independence along subsequence suffices to prove the singularity.
+Here, applying Bourgain's methods combined with the central limit tools introduced in \cite{elabdaletds}, we obtain a new extension of Kakutani's theorem in the setting of generalized Riesz products on $\bR$.
+Indeed, we will see that the independence along subsequences allows us to prove the singularity.\\

-Nevertheless, our strategy is similar to the strategy of \cite{elabdal-mlem} and it is based on the extension of Bourgain methods to the generalized Riesz products on the Bohr compactification of $\R$ combined with the Central Limit tools introduced in \cite{elabdaletds}.

-Moreover, having in mind applications beyond the context of this paper, we shall state and prove a Guenais sufficient condition on the $L^1$ flatness of the polynomials which implies the existence of generalized Riesz products on $\bR$ with Haar component.
-We recall that the generalized Riesz products $\mu$ is given by